NEXT UP ON this.

 ‘Women are increasingly being supported and encouraged to take more senior leadership roles in sporting organisations.
 There is a wave of change in the sport business, led by groups such as Male Champions of Change.
 Studying at Deakin helps women to gain the necessary knowledge and skills to secure leadership roles and deliver change throughout all levels of the sport industry.’

-Deakin is a proud sponsor of women’s netball in Australia, the Deakin Melbourne Boomers, the VFL Women’s Geelong Cats (which will be entering the AFLW in 2019), the Cadel Evans Women’s ride, and is a presenting partner of JSF GRoWS.
+Deakin is a proud sponsor of women’s netball in Australia, the Deakin Melbourne Boomers, the VFL Women’s Geelong Cats (which entered the AFLW in 2019), the Cadel Evans Women’s ride, and is a presenting partner of JSF GRoWS.

 Deakin has established an elite sporting precinct and as Prof. Phillips says: ‘Our support for female sporting students goes far beyond sponsorships.
 We proactively give female athletes university-wide support that delivers the balance and structure they need to both compete, and study successfully.
 Deakin is also taking the lead in supporting elite athletes while they study through the Elite Athlete program.

 ‘At Deakin, we also conduct research and develop knowledge about all facets of the sport industry including performance and participation of athletes, as well as performance of sport organisations and how they conduct their business,’ Prof. Phillips says.